 According to the International Union for Conservation of Nature, the world population of these animals has about 26 thousand individuals.

-The conference participants summed up the results of the “White Bear Census”, which took place last year on Wrangel Island.
+The conference participants summed up the results of the “White Bear Census”, which took place in September 2022 on Wrangel Island.
 Bears were counted literally on their heads, for the first time in the world using drones for this.

 The president of the ecological center “Ecofactor” Vladimir Chernook told about how it happened.
 Russian Orlan drones took more than 22 thousand pictures from a height of 200-300 m.
 Each device, equipped with a very high-resolution camera, thermal imager, geolocation and other devices, was in the air without landing for 10 hours, surveying an area of 1000 km.